Trust-Anchor-Group/IdApp/Content/GettingStarted.md

     DependencyResolver.ResolveUsing(type => container.IsRegistered(type) ? container.Resolve(type) : null);
 }
 ```
+For further reading about the TAG Neuron SDK, [have a look here](NeuronSDK.md).

 ## Registration Keys ##
 Registration keys for each Neuron domain is specified separately in a partial class, see [`Registration.cs`](../IdApp/IdApp/Services/Registration.cs).